Curriculum

 Tools: Students will learn how to use generative AI, “fierce conversation” and feedback frameworks, and college course load hacking.

-Each week we embark on one or more Challenges.
+Frequently (daily in short Courses, weekly in the FLC) we embark on one or more Challenges.
 Each Challenge brings students into groups of anywhere between three and ten, to complete a certain complex task.

-Each weekly challenge is an opportunity to practice leadership, teamwork, feedback, technical skills, and rapid knowledge acquisition skills.
+Each challenge is an opportunity to practice leadership, teamwork, feedback, technical skills, and rapid knowledge acquisition skills.
 The Challenge is an opportunity to integrate and exercise new skills, and to stretch beyond the horizon of each student’s comfort, and relies on experimentation and feedback to drive rapid learning.
 We share a few examples of Challenges and the basics of one Module below.

 The generator build challenge is designed to integrate and practice skills that have been learned during the latter part of the Personal Growth Accelerator.
 Students will build a power generator using a limited budget and accessible materials, with the goal of generating electricity most efficiently.
 Some of the skills that will be used during this Challenge include: